 STEM Activities & Careers

-Another guest speaker at Wath Academy was an electrical engineering student from the University of Bath.
+During Science Week, Wath Academy welcomed an electrical engineering student from the University of Bath as a guest speaker.

 Students learnt about all the different types of engineering and the importance of Science and Maths in engineering.